jacquescorbytuech/Blog/site/content/20190826_post_gdpr_marketing.md

-Title: Digital Marketing has a gdpr Problem
+Title: Digital Marketing in the Age of the GDPR
 Slug: digital-marketing-post-gdpr
 Date: 2019-08-26 19:44
 Summary: Houston, we have a problem.